Small Business HQ

 And this brings a huge challenge to technology adoption.

-A culture of learning and digital innovation is essential for the need to unlearn existing practices and adopt something better.
+A culture of learning and digital innovation is essential to the need to unlearn existing practices and adopt something better.
 And this culture should be encouraged and enforced by top management.

 To solve this challenge, you need to create awareness of CRM’s usefulness.
-Conduct training programs that give hands-on CRM experiences to your people.
+Conduct proper training programs that give hands-on CRM experience to your people.

 Here’s how you can mitigate the CRM adoption challenge:

-1. Convey the benefits of CRM tools, like how it will improve workers’ productivity and help them obtain and serve more customers.
+1. Convey the benefits of CRM tools, like how they will improve workers’ productivity and help them obtain and serve more customers.

-2. Gather feedback from your workers before implementing your CRM platform.
-Understand what the most crucial CRM features for them are.
+2. Gather feedback from your workers before implementing your CRM system.
+Understand what the most crucial CRM features for them are to improve user adoption.

 3. Make them a part of your CRM journey.